 But what if you don’t know anyone in your new city?
 Well, do you know people elsewhere?
 They might be able to help you out.
 Rack your brain for every time anyone has ever mentioned that they know someone in your new town.
 You can literally just say, “I haven’t met anyone I really click with here; if you know anyone you think I would get along with, can you introduce us?”
 Charlie from orchestra is originally from Cleveland?
 Ask him.
 Your brother’s girlfriend used to work in London?
 Hit her up.
 Don’t be worried that you’re hassling them; if they’re your friends, they’ll want you to be happy wherever you are!
 You and your friends’ friends already have one thing in common (your friends), and chances are there’ll be other stuff too.

 Another thing that helped me was a blanket announcement/request.
-If you tell people that you’re moving—in person, by email, or on Facebook, and add, “If you know anyone fun in [wherever] I should hang out with, let me know!” people will start sending you names and phone numbers.
+If you tell people that you’re moving—in person, by email, or on Facebook, and add, “If you know anyone fun in [wherever] I should hang out with, let me know!” people will start sending you names and numbers.
 Humans are so naturally social!
 So make sure you mention your move to people.
-If you want to be more specific, you could say, “I’d love someone to go to see Fiona Apple with next month!” and your peeps will be able to let you know who their other music-lovin’ friends are.
-After I did this, the names started pouring in, and I now have a huge list of New Yorkers to meet—and I hardly had to lift a finger.
+If you want to be more specific, you could say, “I’d love someone to go to see Fiona Apple with next month!” and your peeps will let you know who their other music-lovin’ friends are After I did this, the names started pouring in, and I now have a huge list of New Yorkers to meet—and I hardly had to lift a finger.

 Now, contacting the people on this list presents another challenge, because of the aforementioned shyness.
 If you have trouble making friends, I’m guessing you might suffer from the same affliction?
 Well, email was made for us, my friend.
 Writing an email to a stranger is a lot less intimidating than calling or texting, and it puts less pressure on them.
 Here’s an example—an actual email that I wrote when I moved here: